 - Leave the USB stick inserted for at least 30 minutes.

-- Zip up and send the files from the "Screenly Logs" folder on the USB device to Support via DropSend.
+- Zip up and send the files from the "Screenly Logs" folder on the USB device.
+You can attach this zipped file to the support ticket for viewing.

 How to check if your USB drive is formatted with FAT32 or exFat file systems: